ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 g3t projects ls
 ```

 Check that you have permissions to edit `aced-myproject`.
-This is what allows you to push up data to the platform.
-If not, please contact a system administrator to get the correct permissions.
+This is what allows you to push data up to the platform.
+If you do not have the correct permissions, please contact a system administrator.

 ### Specify a gen3 Profile